Kopja te kujtesa e fragmenteve nuk u krye, provo sërish pasi të kesh përshtatur lejet.

 Backlinks, or links from other sites to your website, are one of the most important ranking signals search engines take into account.
 Each backlink serves as a vote of confidence from another website.
 Don't be afraid to do some networking to get backlinks.

 One way to get backlinks is to join your local Chamber of Commerce.
 Not only will you get a link from the Chamber of Commerce website, you'll have the opportunity to meet other business owners who can be a potential source of backlinks.
 If you're not direct competitors, consider offering them a link to their website in exchange for a link to yours.

 You can also build backlinks by contacting local journalists and publications and informing them about your business.
 Getting reviews or write-ups from local publications can give you a serious boost in the SERPs.

 9. Provide a separate URL for each product or service

 If you provide a variety of products and services, make sure each one has a separate URL with its own content.
 Lumping all of your products and services on one page makes it harder for search engines to view you as an authority in a specific area, because you're sending too many disparate signals on a single page.

 Ultimately, the best step you can take for your SEO is to provide great content that delivers value to your site visitors and brings people back to your site again and again.
 Start a business blog and write about topics related to the product or service you offer.
 You can learn more about how to create a great business blog by reading our guide.

 For local SEO, consider blogging about local issues.
 Tie your blog posts into local events while still focusing on the industry you operate in.
 Great content brings people to your site and it keeps them on your site.
 Traffic and dwell time (the amount of time people spend on your website) are major ranking signals for search engines.
 If you give people content they find valuable, search engines will take note.

-4,9 (1039 përshtypje) PHP Website Design Graphic Design Internet Marketing SEO Visit profile
+4,9 (141 përshtypje) Website Design Internet Marketing SEO Link Building Joomla Visit profile

 Bonus Tip: Hire a professional